 Tip – rather than listing all your different services on one page titled ‘Pharmacy Services,’ it would benefit your SEO ranking for each individual service to have their own web page that is titled accordingly, eg. ‘Stop Smoking Service’ or ‘Medicine Use Review.’

 Search engines tend to look at links to your website from an external website as a recommendation that the page has high quality content.

 Therefore the more links your website has from external websites, the better your sites authority, which will serve to further better the position of your website in search results.

 Adding valuable content regularly will help increase your links from external sites.

 Links from websites that are deemed to have a good reputation will have more of an influence on search results.

 The likes of Google will also take into consideration what they see as your online reputation.

 There are many things that can potentially influence your reputation but a key factor that has a positive influence for search engines is a website that is regularly updated with new and engaging content.

-How can SEO benefit my medical office?
+How can SEO benefit my pharmacy?